kivlor/ludum-dare-35/LOG.md

 #### 11:43

-I've spent the last 40 minutes or so refactoring because I thought my initil track shif implementation was causing ta crash.
-Turns out there was an infinate loop happening when trying to determine the next track 😩 The current refcator _is_ simpler mind you so I'll stick to it.
+I've spent the last 40 minutes or so refactoring because I thought my initial track shift implementation was causing the crash.
+Turns out there was an infinite loop happening when trying to determine the next track 😩 The current refactor _is_ simpler mind you so I'll stick to it.

 #### 11:54